 What language should I take on?
 Please comment below or on social media.
 The language that gets the most votes I will study.
 Please note voting is now over and *** drum roll please*** the language selected by you was ICELANDIC!

 Time to get myself prepared and I have found the perfect book from Amazon called ‘Habits of a Happy Brain‘.
 I highly recommend it.
 Click the image to take you to the link.

-If you have any language learning theories you wish me to put to the test, items or products for review then get in contact or comment below.
+If you have any language learning theories you would like me to put to the test or items or products for review then get in contact or comment below.
 I look forward to hearing from you…